fluttercandies/flutter_photo_manager/README.md

 Be aware that the created asset might have limited access or got deleted in anytime, so the result might be null.

+#### From iCloud

+Resources might be saved only on iCloud to save disk space.
+When retrieving file from iCloud, the speed is depend on the network condition, which might be very slow that makes users feel anxious.
+To provide a responsive user interface, you can use `PMProgressHandler` to retrieve the progress when load a file.

+The preferred implementation would be the [`LocallyAvailableBuilder`][] in the `wechat_asset_picker` package, which provides a progress indicator when the file is downloading.

 #### Obtain "Live Photos"